 Besides writing for children, I am a retired registered nurse and have worked with children in schools and hospitals.

-My husband and I have six grown children and 11 grandchildren.
+My husband and I have six grown children, 11 grandchildren and one great grandchild.
 We live in O'Fallon, Missouri.

 I enjoy reading mysteries, doing word puzzles, walking, country dancing, and spending time with my family.

-My picture book, TOAD IN THE ROAD, just won the 2015 Society of Children's Writers & Illustrators (SCBWI) award for a Work-in-Progress!
+My picture book, TOAD IN THE ROAD, won the 2015 Society of Children's Writers & Illustrators (SCBWI) award for a Work-in-Progress!
+It will be published by Schwartz & Wade in Spring 2018.

-And I am now represented by Kirsten Hall of Catbird Agency!
+And I am represented by Kirsten Hall of Catbird Agency.

-I've been working on polishing up several picture book manuscripts over the last couple of years.
-Those include a book about some animals with very unique teeth, which combines a fun poem and facts for each animal; a Halloween poetry collection about characters who are a bit like us when it comes to Halloween; a pirate story; and an early reader about Dr. Bones, a little witch, and a cat.
-And I'm always thinking about new ideas!
+I've been working on several picture book manuscripts including a picture book about some animals with very unique teeth.
+I also have written a Halloween poetry collection about characters who are a little bit like us..., and a pirate story—Aaargh!
+I'm always thinking about new ideas!

 The Dog Made Me Do It!
 (How I became a poet)